IBMDeveloperBNL/hlfabric-lab/README.md

     }
 ```

 Now all transactions can be invoked via the client, it is time to implement the controller logic.
-For this, add the `ibm-tnw-2019-bc` folder to your workspace in Visual Code and expand the `src/controllers` folder.
+For this, add the `my-bc-app` folder to your workspace in Visual Code and expand the `src/controllers` folder.
 Double-click the first controller `create-project-pledge.controller.ts` in the list.
 Now replace line 23

 ```ts
 throw new Error('Not implemented');